colekev/nba_win_prob_calc/README.md

 ![inpredict_graph](https://github.com/colekev/nba_win_prob_calc/blob/master/images/inpredict.png)

-While the general shape of the Lakers' win percentage curve on my graph (purple) mirror that of inpredictable's, the end-of-game movements for inpredictable are much more dramatic.
+While the general shape of the Lakers' win percentage curve on my graph (purple) mirrored that of inpredictable's, the end-of-game movements for inpredictable are much more dramatic.

 ### Adjustments